elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

     Apr 13 13:09:38 rhel2 named[8080]: transfer of '2.168.192.in-addr.arpa/IN' from 192.168.2.2#53: end of transfer

 This is expected since, we have setup the master yet.
-So let&#8217;s configure our master to allow the zone transfers.
+So let's configure our master to allow the zone transfers.
 Edit the **named.conf** file to look like this:

     /* local.com forward/standard zone */
     zone "local.com" {